 A loop that descends Vertigo will be exactly 4.0 miles with 550

-vertical feet of climbing.
-Intermediate riders may find a single lap to be
+3.4 miles with 450 feet of climbing.
+Beginner and early-intermediate riders may find a single lap to be

 Another loop option is to continue west on Eagle Crest and descend

 South Maple Hollow.
-This would be my recommended option for beginners or
+This is another good option for beginners or

-early-intermediates -- and any rider who isn't ready to take air on
+early-intermediates -- or for any rider who isn't ready to take air on

-Levitate and can't maintain the high speeds expected on Vertigo.
+Levitate and doesn't want to maintain the high speeds expected on Vertigo.